Masterisk-F/ctdb-cli/README.md

 A Linux command-line tool that interacts with CTDB (CUETools Database) to perform metadata retrieval, parity calculation, verification, repair, and uploading using CUE sheets and audio files.

 ## Features
-1. CTDB parity calculation from CUE + WAV/FLAC
+1. CTDB parity calculation from CUE + WAV/FLAC (Supports multi-file CUE)
 2. Error repair using CTDB parity data
 3. Submitting metadata and parity to CTDB
 4. Support for Linux (.NET 8.0) environment
+5. Automatic character encoding detection for CUE files

 ## Setup